MonoTech01/CTF/Hash Cracker.md

 In CIA triad, hash belongs to the Intergity team :).
 However, not every hash function is secure.
 For example, MD5 is an old hash function and is easy to crack.

 If you do not believe that, look at what I did to MD5 that I found in the VM.

+After the crack, the password I found out was easy...It's time to change our password, be more complex and noteasyguess please!!!

 # Performance
 ![hashmd5](/Images/pic1.png)